Kev Thomas Writes

 Always try to approach the dead buffalo from behind with your rifle at the ready.
 The animal may not be dead despite lying on its side motionless.
 If still alive getting a tracker to throw a stick at its rump usually elicits a response.
 During the stick throwing exercise it’s wise to have your rifle ready and aiming at the buffalo’s brain.
 Touching the eye pupil with your rifle muzzle is also a good test.
 If the buffalo blinks put another bullet in immediately.

-Above: My Japanese client with his buffalo after we’d had a dusty joust with it.
-Despite having a Japanese interpreter along on the hunt, it wasn’t easy trying to communicate.
+Above: My Japanese client with his buffalo.
+After he had wounded it, we had a brief, dusty, joust with it, and despite having a Japanese interpreter accompany us on the safari, it wasn’t easy trying to communicate during all the excitement.

 During 1996 I was hunting a Zimbabwe Matetsi block with a Japanese client.
 After the gunning exercise his buffalo ran off, disappearing into some scrub mopane.
 Following the obligatory half-hour wait we took up the blood spoor, and eventually found the dagha bull lying in a heavily grassed riverbed.
 It was motionless, stretched out on its side and looked dead.
 As we approached from the rear a tracker lobbed a stick at it which connected.
 In response the ‘dead’ buffalo leapt to its feet, spun through 180ᴼ and immediately attacked us.
 Thereafter, followed the last Matetsi Banzai, a noisy 2-minute joust with a lot of excited yodelling in Japanese (from the interpreter and client) as we shut the buffalo down.
 Because we’d waited for 30-minutes before following up, and then tracking cautiously we’d been fortunate to catch the dying buffalo unawares.
 Until the stick hit its rump.
 The old adage ‘it’s the dead ones that kill you’ is certainly a truism when it comes to buffalo.
 Had I run after it following on the client’s first shot, the scenario may well have turned out differently.